 Ideally, your Stephanotis will go dormant if you keep it in a 57° to 60°F (13 to 15°C) range.
 In winter, water your potted Stephanotis only when the soil is dry, without adding any fertilizer.

-- The only options to protect your outdoor Stephanotis from the cold is either to uproot it to a pot and bring it indoors as described above,
+- The only options to protect your outdoor Stephanotis from the cold is either to uproot your stephanotis to a pot and bring it indoors as described above,

 - or, if you’ve already got the materials at hand, to set up a temporary heated greenhouse around it!

-Transferring to a pot is by far the most economical solution, but it’s also more difficult when the shrub has grown to several feet or more in height because you’ll have to bring the treillis or stake along with the plant and root clump.
+Transferring to a pot is by far the most economical solution.
+However, it’s also more difficult when the shrub has grown to several feet or more in height.
+You’ll have to bring the trellis or stake along with the plant and root clump.
 The bigger the plant, the higher the risk of it dying of transplant shock.